 Compilers routinely "optimize away" going-wrong behaviors.
 For example:

 Justifications:

-- We know that the program being compiled does not go wrong - because it was type-checked with a sound type system - Or just "garbage in, garbage out".
+- We know that the program being compiled does not go wrong - because it was type-checked with a sound type system - or because it was formally verified. - Or just "garbage in, garbage out".